-This document covers many of the more common questions asked by prospective and existing ThreatExchange Members.
+This FAQ covers many of the more common questions asked by prospective and existing ThreatExchange Members.

 ThreatExchange is an API platform for security professionals to share threat intelligence more easily, learn from each other's discoveries, and make their own systems safer.

 ThreatExchange provides a set of APIs for pulling data into your existing clients and workflows.
 The platform supports easy-to-use privacy controls so you can specify who sees the information you publish and how it can be used.

 The ThreatExchange community includes companies from a variety of industries.
 You can share data with the entire exchange about specific attacks or campaigns; for example, phishing attempts, malware, or bad domains/IPs.
 Or, you can be more selective and only share information with specific members about threats that might impact them.
 You decide what to share and with whom.
 Most members start off by observing what's being shared by the community and then become active contributors in the exchange.

 ThreatExchange is currently in beta and new members must apply to join.
 Because we are focused on growing the platform to support high-value and applicable data, we look for credible companies that are able to contribute high-confidence information.
 Engineers and analysts with a technical background are best positioned to use the APIs and engage with the community in a meaningful way.